CVE-2026-40690: CWE-1220: Insufficient Granularity of Access Control in Apache Software Foundation Apache Airflow

 Description

-CVE-2026-40690 is an access control vulnerability in Apache Airflow where the asset dependency graph does not properly restrict visibility based on a user's DAG read permissions.
+CVE-2026-40690 is a medium severity vulnerability in Apache Airflow where the asset dependency graph does not properly restrict visibility based on a user's DAG read permissions.
 This allows a user with read access to at least one DAG to view the existence and names of other DAGs and assets outside their authorized scope.
-The issue is fixed in Apache Airflow version 3.
-2. 1.
+The issue does not allow modification or denial of service, only limited information disclosure.
+Users are recommended to upgrade to Apache Airflow version 3.
+2. 1, which addresses this issue.

 AI-Powered Analysis